Contact Info

 During their second and third years, each student is required to produce a solo-authored research paper.
 The expectation is that this paper will be in the same field as the student's dissertation and at the level of quality for submission to a peer-reviewed journal.

 The third-year paper is due to the committee by the first day of classes of the third year.
 The committee will grade these submissions within the first two weeks of the semester.
 At this point, students will either receive a "revise and resubmit" or a "reject and resubmit" from their committee.
 A "reject and resubmit" is a judgment by the faculty that the paper does not reflect satisfactory progress toward the research paper.
 Students receiving this evaluation will be placed on academic probation, and a failure to significantly improve the project will result in dismissal from the program.
-In extraordinary circumstances, a "conditional accept/high pass" may be granted.

 Students will enroll in Research Workshop during their third year.
 This fall workshop is devoted to helping students revise their papers for final submission.

 The final papers are due to the DGS and both readers by the start of the sixth semester.
-Students are required to defend this paper publicly.
+Students are required to defend the paper publicly.
 The DGS will organize a public presentation for all research papers within the first three weeks of the spring semester.

 The Third-Year Committee will evaluate the quality of the research paper and its potential for submission to and acceptance in a peer-reviewed journal.
 Students who received a "reject and resubmit" during the first round should anticipate stricter scrutiny from faculty at this stage.
 The paper can be graded as pass or fail.
 A failing grade in this defense by students who previously received a "reject and resubmit" will result in dismissal from the program.
 A failing grade without a prior "reject and resubmit" will result in the student being placed on probation until they resubmit and successfully pass the research paper requirement, which must occur before the end of the spring term.
 Failing to submit the revised paper and earn a passing grade by the end of the spring term will result in dismissal from the program.